Taylor-CCB-Group/SpOOx/src/spatialstats/readme.md

 ```
 if not supplied the cluster names/ids in the specified column will be used

 * **-d --deepcellPath** The path to the deepcell folder created by the pipeline.
-Only required for the network analysis
+Only required for the network analysis (networkstatistics and contactingcellnetwork)

 * **-r --rois** The ROIs(sample ids) to be used in the analysis.
 By default all ROIs will be processed, but if only a selection are required, they can be specified here